 How to Find the Time

-Whether or not you have a job, no matter how many kids you have, you will always struggle to find time to exercise.
+Whether or not you have a job, no matter how many kids you have or don’t have, you will always struggle to find time to exercise.
 You have to be intentional about your fitness routine.
 One motto I live by is that “you always have time for what you put first.”
 When you are planning out your work load for the week, schedule in your fitness time.
 That may mean writing it in the planner, entering it into your phone calendar, or setting up text alerts to remind you.
 For me, it also means getting dressed in activewear on the days I plan to work out.
 If I go straight to jeans and a t-shirt, I may not make it to the gym.
 But if I start the day in a sports bra, that is a physical reminder that I need to work out first and change later.

 Good Workout Options for Working Parents